Patricia Bartley: Early life

 Bartley was the eldest of four children of Sir Charles Bartley, a judge and a secretary to the government of Bengal, and Marjorie Hamilton.
 She was sent at age 10 to a boarding school in England, where she was unhappy.
 When her mother and siblings moved to France, she joined them in Saint-Jacut-de-la-Mer.
 She became fluent in German and French.
 The family then settled in Buckinghamshire.

 In 1936, she started at Lady Margaret Hall, Oxford to read philosophy, politics and economics.
 Suffering from illness, she quit two years later.
-She was recruited by the notable cryptanalyst Emily Anderson, who was staying with her family.
-Her brother, Tony, joined the Royal Air Force, later becoming an ace pilot and the first husband of Deborah Kerr, who was her flatmate in London.
+At the outbreak of war she was recruited by the notable cryptanalyst Emily Anderson, who was billeted on her family.
+Her brother, Tony, joined the Royal Air Force, later becoming an ace pilot and the first husband of Deborah Kerr, who was for a while her flatmate in London.